Last updated on September 23rd, 2022 at 07:05 am

 The shrimp roll was fresh, warm, and crispy.
 You can hear the satisfying crunch when you take a bite.
 Too often, when you eat cheung fun like this, the shrimp can get a bit soggy but not at Above and Beyond.

-Other dishes on the menu include steamed king crab dumplings, seafood puff with sesame and fruit.
+Other dishes on the menu include steamed king crab dumplings, and seafood puff with sesame and fruit.

 These are only some of the menu items I thought were interesting in case you want to try innovative dishes but fear not, Above and Beyond also has traditional Chinese dim sum dishes like steamed barbecue pork buns, fresh milk egg tarts, and fried turnip cake.